-Sex Bomb Bath Bomb
+Lush Sex Bomb Bath Bomb Review

-Dark Angels Facial Cleanser
+Lush Dark Angels Facial Cleanser Review

 Designed to exfoliate and absorb excess oils in order to achieve a more matted and fresh layer of skin, Dark Angels does its job and cleans your face like few other cleansers are capable of.
 Using black sugar and charcoal (see – unconventional!), the mud-like cleaner nourishes skin and even has a hydrating effect.

-Mask of Magnaminty
+Lush Mask Of Magnaminty Review

 One of the best examples of Lush putting a non-traditional twist on a standard, downright routine personal care product, is Lush’s solid shampoo bars.
 These long-lasting bars boast the staying power of two to three bottles of liquid shampoo (the bars come in a standard 1.9-ounce size) and are packed with essential oils and natural ingredients designed to offer different pleasant smells, cleaning experiences, and textures.

 Proudly stating on its website that it does not test any of its products on animals, Lush wasn’t always the most ethically sound company, but is a leader in ethical business practices in the cosmetics industry today nonetheless.
 In 2007, Lush created Charity Pot hand and body lotion, all of the proceeds from which were donated to various charities.

-Lush Cosmetics Review
+A Review Of Lush Cosmetics

-For starters, Lush’s American Cream body lotion provided the same therapeutic effects for me as I’ve had other, cheaper products and body lotions provide.
-American Cream is an effective lotion, sure, but not one that warrants what is essentially a luxury price tag.
+For starters, Lush’s American Cream body lotion provided the same therapeutic effects for me as I’ve had in other, cheaper products and body lotions.
+American Cream is an effective lotion, but not one that warrants what is essentially a luxury price tag.

-After using a couple of different Lush shower bars, I was very surprised that the claims of the bars outlasting multiple bottles of shampoo seemed to be pretty accurate.
-I didn’t make it through an entire bar, but the pace that it was being used at seemed to make it clear that it would in fact last longer than my traditional shampoo products.
-However, the bar didn’t necessarily clean my hair as thoroughly as my usual shampoos, and it is a more invasive process to cover and clean your entire head of hair when using a bar.
+After using a couple of different Lush shampoo bars, I was very surprised that the claims of the bars outlasting multiple bottles of shampoo seemed to be pretty accurate.
+I didn’t make it through an entire bar, but it’s clear that it would \ last longer than my usual shampoo.
+However, the bar didn’t necessarily clean my hair as thoroughly as my usual shampoos.
+It is also a more invasive process to cover and clean your entire head of hair when using a bar.

-Lush Kitchen Review
+Lush Kitchen Explained

 One of the most unique outlets offered by Lush is that of the Lush Kitchen.
 Lush Kitchen is basically a window into the Lush world, providing consumers with a unique look into the Lush formulating and creation process, as well as the opportunity to purchase new, cutting-edge, experimental creations.
 As Lush describes,